Community behaviour rules

 A clear procedure is in place to deal with complaints made by members of the community about students.
 It is expected that problems will be resolved at step one when students are made aware of the complaint and the potential consequences of their actions.
 Further complaints may result in referral to the Director of Student Experience.

-The Stakeholder Engagement Manager or the Head of Accommodation Services will initially deal with allegations of misconduct that are received by the College.
+The Deputy Head of Accommodation Services or Associate Director, Student Support Services will initially deal with allegations of misconduct that are received by the College.
 This stage represents an opportunity for students and staff to consider the complaint and to resolve this informally.

 Should the complaint be serious, or unable to be resolved at stage 1 then the case will be handled as per the formal Student Conduct Regulations.